rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ### Incompatible or missing supertrait implementation
 [incompatible-or-missing-supertrait-implementation]: #incompatible-or-missing-supertrait-implementation

-Implementations of traits on discrete types require a specific implementation of each of their supertraits, as they bind to them at their definition, so they cannot be used without those.
+Implementations of traits on discrete types require a specific implementation of each of their supertraits, as they bind to them at their definition, so they cannot be used without those being in scope too (to avoid perceived and hard to reason-about inconsistencies).

 ```rust
 struct Type;